nsaky/nutrifact-macro-tracker/README.md

 ### Bonus Features

-These are optional enhancements to be implemented in Milestone 3 and 4 if time allows.

 #### Debouncing on Search Input
 - Instead of firing an API call on every keystroke, debounce the search input by 500ms
 - Prevents unnecessary API calls and improves performance
 - Implementation: custom `debounce()` utility function wrapping the fetch call

-#### Pagination
-- Results split into pages of 24 items
-- Previous / Next page buttons
-- Current page number and total results shown
-- Page resets to 1 when a new search is made or filters are changed

 #### Loading Indicators / Skeleton Screens
 - While API call is in progress, show skeleton card placeholders instead of a blank screen